wna-se/flexible-starter-kit-storage-and-interfaces/README.md

 docker compose -f docker-compose-demo.yml up -d
 ```

-After deployment is done, follow the following instructions to test that the demo worked as expected.
+After deployment is done, follow the instructions below to test that the demo worked as expected.

 ### **Download unencrypted files directly**